The Comprehensive Gaucher Treatment Center for Gaucher Disease at Tower Hematology Oncology, Beverly Hills

 Treatment

-Two FDA approved treatments are currently available for the management of Gaucher disease: Cerezyme, an enzyme replacement therapy, and Zavesca, a substrate reduction therapy.
-It is important to note that neither of these options is curative, so patients must receive treatment for the rest of their lives in order to maintain the therapeutic benefits.
+Three FDA approved treatments are currently available for the management of Gaucher disease: Cerezyme and VPRIV, both enzyme replacement therapies, as well as Zavesca, a substrate reduction therapy.
+It is important to note that none of these options is curative, so patients must receive treatment for the rest of their lives in order to maintain the therapeutic benefits.

-Zavesca, by Actelion Pharmaceuctials, has become available more recently and is only indicated for adults with mild-to-moderate type 1 Gaucher disease for whom enzyme replacement therapy is absolutely not an option (i.e. severe allergic reaction to Cerezyme).
+Zavesca, by Actelion Pharmaceuctials, became available in 2003 and is only indicated for adults with mild-to-moderate type 1 Gaucher disease for whom enzyme replacement therapy is absolutely not an option (i.e. severe allergic reaction).
 It works by reducing the amount of fatty substance produced by the cells (substrate), thereby enabling the decreased amount of naturally occurring enzyme to better maintain equilibrium.
 Zavesca is administered orally 3 times a day.
 To obtain additional information, visit www.zavesca.com

-Research on Gaucher disease has yielded some promising future treatments, including gene therapy, stem cell transplantation, and pharmacological chaperoning.
+Research on Gaucher disease has yielded some promising future treatments, including a more targeted substrate inhibitor, a plant-cell based enzyme replacement therapy, gene therapy, stem cell transplantation, and pharmacological chaperoning.
 For a list of ongoing clinical trials, visit www.clinicaltrials.gov

 home | about gaucher | news | about the center | resources | contact us